Translation Process

 Handling Multiple Occurrences of the Same String

 A string—such as an element label or a drop-down list option that is available on multiple forms—may be used in the interface multiple times.
 Depending on the context, the same string may require different translation.
-To address this situation, MYOB Advanced shows the resource or resources the string is associated with for each string listed in the Default Values table of the Translation Dictionaries (SM200540) form.
+To address this situation, MYOB Acumatica shows the resource or resources the string is associated with for each string listed in the Default Values table of the Translation Dictionaries (SM200540) form.
 These resources, which are displayed in the Key-Specific Values table, indicate the entities in which specific string is used.
 You can provide correct translations for each occurrence of the string depending on its context.

 Note: If you want to provide specific translations for different occurrences of a string, you must provide a generic translation in the Default Values table.